 - To facilitate foreign investment, Albania’s tax system makes no distinction between foreign and domestic investors.
 The future development of the Albanian economy will remain on attracting foreign direct investment (FDI) with a focus on sectors such as energy, tourism, agriculture and food processing, mining and ICT.
 More information on the investment environment and the relevant regulations can be found at the Albanian Investment Development Agency (AIDA).

-- The inflows of foreign direct investment (FDI) to Albania totalled US$1.1 billion in 2014, when China’s total stock of FDI to Albania topped US$7 million, up from virtually none in 2005.
+- The inflows of foreign direct investment (FDI) to Albania totalled US$945 million in 2015, when China’s total stock of FDI to Albania amounted to US$7 million, up from US$0.5 million in 2006.
 Investment from Hong Kong, though, is far from significant.

 Hong Kong’s Trade with Albania